Events & Festivals in Belgium

 Event Categories

-Large-scale celebrations with parades, costumes and city-wide programming.
+Large-scale outdoor celebrations with parades, costumes or themed floats.